Scientific Name

 How to Grow and Care

 This plant is well suited for planting in containers or hanging baskets.
 Drainage is critical, so make sure the container has a drainage hole in the bottom.
-Peperomia grows in any good-quality, regular commercial potting soil or a homemade mixture containing ingredients such as compost, loam or peat moss.
+Peperomia grows in any good-quality, regular commercial potting soil or a homemade mixture containing ingredients such as compost, loam, or peat moss.
 A handful of sand or vermiculite promotes drainage.

 Water the plant deeply when the top of the soil feels slightly dry.
-Let the pot drain completely and never allow the plant to stand in water.
+Let the pot drain completely, and never allow the plant to stand in water.
 Check outdoor plants daily during warm weather.
-In fall and winter, water sparingly and allow more time between each watering so the soil has time to dry a bit more than usual.
-If the air is dry in summer, increase humidity by setting the container on a humidity tray… – See more at: How to Grow and Care for a Watermelon Peperomia
+In fall and winter, water sparingly and allow more time between each watering, so the soil has time to dry a bit more than usual.
+If the air is dry in summer, increase humidity by setting the container on a humidity tray.

 Origin